guide for how to build a window cornice

 Brad nailer

-How to make a cornice with wood:
+How to Make a Cornice with Wood

 Step 1.
-Measure the top of the window
+Measure the Top of the Window

 You’ll start by measuring your window.
 Our windows are standard size measuring 34.75 inch.
 You can base your measurements off ours in this post if you’re windows are also that size.
 If not, you will need to adjust the measurements as needed.

 Step 2.
-Prepare cornice board frame
+Prepare Wood Frame

-Using the 1x10x8 board, cut two pieces at 38.75 inch and cut two pieces at 4 inches.
+Using the 1 x 10 x 8 board, cut two pieces at 38.75 inch and cut two pieces at 4 inches.
 Take one of your 38.75 inch boards and mark the center at 19 3/8 inch.

 With the other 38.75 inch board, drill a pilot hole near each corner (roughly .25-.375 inch from the edge of the board using a 1/8 inch drill bit).